erdc/proteus/proteus/SWFlows/README.md

 Each test directory in `proteus/SWFlows/tests/` contains a python file named `SWFlow.py`.
 This is the file that sets up the computational domain, initial conditions, boundary conditions, and other problem specific options.
+Note that using the filename `SWFlow.py` is not necessary, one can use a different filename if wanted.
+Thus, in all following instructions, one can replace `SWFlow.py` with `some_filename.py`.

 Each `SWFlow.py` file has its own set of default context options.
 These include choosing which model to use, final run time of the simulation, refinement level of mesh, etc. For example, in `SWFlows/tests/dam_over_bumps`, we see the following set of default options: